 Tuborg Logo

-The beer manufacturer did not abandon the motif of “pocket watches” but decided to bring an exquisite wordmark to the forefront.
+The beer manufacturer did not abandon the “pocket watches” motif but instead brought an exquisite wordmark to the forefront.
 The rebranding was planned as early as the end of 2020.
-At least that’s when Tuborg signed a contract with the British design studio Robot Food, which won the tender to update the corporate identity of the Danish company.
-Work on the emblem was carried out almost throughout 2021.
+At least that’s when Tuborg signed a contract with the British design studio Robot Food, which had won the tender to update the Danish company’s corporate identity.
+Work on the emblem was carried out throughout 2021.
 Designers had to rejuvenate the brand and show that it is not only intended for older generations.
 Tuborg’s owners were concerned that modern youth make decisions based on the “all or nothing” principle and reject old beer brands as uncool.

-The agency tried to attract the target demographic’s attention with a wordmark corresponding to the fashionable principles of minimalism.
+The agency sought to attract the target demographic’s attention with a wordmark aligned with the fashionable principles of minimalism.
 Typographer Rob Clarke worked on the font of the new logo.
-He came up with a version that fits comfortably on the curve of the packaging.
-Now all letters have a smooth shape and serifs with rounded corners.
-The designers kept the traditional green color but chose a darker shade that is associated with confidence, freshness, and reliability.
+He came up with a version that fits comfortably on the packaging’s curve.
+Now all letters have a smooth shape and rounded serifs.
+The designers kept the traditional green but chose a darker shade associated with confidence, freshness, and reliability.

 Font and Colors